Video by Streaming Museum

-“test pattern [times square]” 2014 by Ryoji Ikeda, Japan’s leading electronic composer and visual artist, was filmed and edited by David Bates, Jr / Streaming Museum.
+“test pattern [times square]” 2014 by Ryoji Ikeda, Japan’s leading electronic composer and visual artist.
+A film by Streaming Museum/ David Bates, Jr.

 “test pattern” for Times Square Midnight Moment October 1 – 31, on view every night from 11:57 to midnight, has been presented in partnership with the French Institute Alliance Francaise (FIAF)’s Crossing the Line Festival and The Metropolitan Museum of Art.